koulos574/Projet_Bitcoin_Prediction_Price/README.md

 - The S&P, a stock market index measuring the stock performance of 500 large companies in the United States.
 We are using it as a general indicator of the US's market health.
 Here, we are wondering whether the Bitcoin price is affected by the US economy.
 - The price of Ethereum (ETH), another crypto currency, that we are using as a comparison measure - we are checking whether crypto currencies influence each other
 - The exchange rate between the Dollar and the Yuan, to check whether the health of these currencies and the geopolitical implications impact Bitcoin.

-We initially wanted to include Twitter inputs to give us more qualitative data rather than quantitative, and to showcase the public's opinion as well as experts' opinions.
-However, we encountered several issues with the retrieval of data, notably the fact that twitter doesn't allow for scapping >100 data points - meaning that we had data covering time periods that were way too short.
-We attached the Twitter data retrieved and transformed in the file Twitter_data.
+- We initially wanted to include Twitter inputs to give us more qualitative data rather than quantitative, and to showcase the public's opinion as well as experts' opinions.
+However, we encountered several issues with the retrieval of data, notably the fact that twitter doesn't allow for scapping > 100 tweets and only allows us to retrieve tweets that are a week old  - meaning that we had data covering time periods that were way too short.
+We attached a Jupyter Notebook on how to retrieve data from twitter and how to analyse the sentiment with VaderSentiement.
+If in the future Twitter allows us to scrap more than 100 tweets and older than a week feel free to use with our prediction model.

 ## Skills for the project